denizyuksel/Walls_and_Warriors_Desktop_Edition/MeetingLogs.md

 [Dawood] The basic implementation of the database.

 [Deniz] Implementing the entity classes.
 Later on, either helping Mert or Salih.

+## Meeting on 19.11.2018, 11:15

+### Participants: Deniz, Dawood, Salih, Faruk, Mert

+### Location: B building Mozzart Cafe

+### Agenda

+Discussion about the disastrous demo.

+Discussion about the new working paradigm.

+New work division is decided.

+Deciding the date of finalizing the iteration 2 for analysis report: 25.11.2018.

+### Action Items
+[Faruk & Mert & Deniz] Implementing brand new GUI with java.swing.
+Afterwards, testing the code we have written and creating

+the core game.

+[Salih & Dawood & Deniz] Redrawing the diagrams & writing the analysis report with the received feedback.

+[Dawood] Manager for all second iteration reports & final presentation.

+[Deniz] Project manager: Makes appointments, distribues the work.
+Writes the logs, gives deadlines.
+Operates with Google

+Calendar.
+Meets with TA or Eray Tüzün when necessary.
+Communicates with Dawood, checks and confirms reports & presentations.

+Does the risk communication.
+Everything is reported direcly to Deniz.

 .